SIC Codes Lookup - Standard Industrial Classification

 A SIC Code describes the primary business activity of a company.
 With more than 10,000 unique classifications, SIC codes have been extended to create the most accurate way to target businesses.

-Businesses often use SIC codes to identify companies within specific industries for marketing purposes.
+Businesses often use the SIC code lookup to identify companies within specific industries for marketing purposes.
 By determining the SIC code of their best clients, they can use this information to successfully acquire more customers within that industry.

 Conversions / Cross-References